department-of-veterans-affairs/ves-event-bus-developer-portal/docs/use-events.md

 ## Event Catalog governance

-The Event Catalog uses <a href="https://backstage.io/" target="_blank">Backstage</a> as its framework for hosting and displaying entries.
+The Event Catalog uses <a href="https://backstage.io/">Backstage</a> as its framework for hosting and displaying entries.
 Entries are added to the catalog through the use of `catalog-info.yaml` files that contain information about the source code they represent.
-You can read more about `catalog-info.yaml` files in the <a href="https://backstage.io/docs/features/software-catalog/descriptor-format" target="_blank">official Backstage documentation</a>.
+You can read more about `catalog-info.yaml` files in the <a href="https://backstage.io/docs/features/software-catalog/descriptor-format">official Backstage documentation</a>.
 These entries can represent anything from an API endpoint to an overarching system.
 For the Event Catalog, all entries represent an event that is currently, or was previously, published to the Event Bus.

 If you’re interested in producing events and publishing them to the Event Bus, we provide a template for getting started with adding your event to the catalog.
 You can read more about the template and the information that needs to be added to it on the [producing events](produce-events.md) page.